122 N. McDowell St. Charlotte, NC 28204

 It’s good to begin with an understanding of how custody orders take shape.
 There are two aspects to child custody: legal custody and physical custody.
 You can share them with the other parent, called joint custody, or split them, with one parent having primary custody.

 Legal custody is the ability to make major decisions that affect the child’s life.
-This includes choices about religion, medical treatments, or schooling.
-Physical custody defines where the child will live—either split between both parents or with one having primary custody while the other has secondary custody or visitation rights.
+This includes choices about major medical treatments or education.
+Physical custody relates to where the child will live—either split between both parents or with one having primary custody while the other has secondary custody or visitation rights.
 The breakdown of legal custody and the schedule of physical custody may be called the parenting plan or custody plan.

 The “best interest of the child” is what a judge will have to determine when making a ruling on a custody plan.
 This is a very broad topic, and the judge has a lot of discretion in making a final determination.
 There are some general factors the judge will consider: